 As a rule of thumb, you need to lubricate all the contact points in the windows.
 Make sure to do this during the spring and once again in the autumn.
 You should also keep in mind that dust, dirt, and even sand can accumulate on these parts over time.
 They must be cleaned regularly to ensure that the opening and closing of your windows will go smoothly.

 If your windows are located on the ground level and are frequently exposed to high winds, lubrication and cleaning should be a frequent task.
 Remember to always use silicone lubricant as petroleum-based lubricants can be harmful to your window’s parts.
 You should also not disassemble any hardware in your windows or even try to loosen screws.
 This can cause the manufacturer’s warranty to be voided.

 Check Care Tip Manuals From Your Manufacturers

-What you have to understand before you start cleaning or doing maintenance works for your custom windows at home is that each kind of window requires a different way to care for them.
+What you have to understand before you start cleaning or doing maintenance works for your custom windows at home is that each kind of window, from single glazed to double glazing, requires a different way to care for them.
 Most manufacturers will include care manuals for your windows upon delivery and installation, or you can do your own research and check care tips and manuals online – just make sure to know what materials your windows are made from.